libp2p/blog/src/_blog/go-libp2p-2022.md

 Notably, running Circuit Relay v1 was expensive and resulted in only a small number of nodes in the network.
 Users had to either manually configure these nodes as static relays, or discover them from the DHT.
 With Circuit Relay v2 it became cheap to run (limited) relays.
 Public nodes also started the relay service by default.
-There's now a massive number of v2 relays on the IPFS network, and they don't advertise their service to the DHT any more.
+There's now a massive number of v2 relays on the IPFS network, and they don't advertise their service to the DHT anymore.
 Because there's now so many of these nodes, connecting to just a small number of nodes (e.g. by joining the DHT), a node is statistically guaranteed to connect to some relays.
 Furthermore, a node can use these relays if it discovers that it's behind a NAT.

 ### Contributions to other projects 🧑‍💻